-The division develops and leads implementation of advocacy strategies targeting all key European decision-makers, both at EU and at national level, and aimed at ensuring that AFME’s views and priorities are considered and reflected in legislative and regulatory processes.
-Also, the division plays a central role in establishing, nurturing, expanding the relationships with key actors and stakeholders.
-It examines intelligence on the political and regulatory landscape and facilitates an open dialogue between the financial industry and regulatory bodies across Europe.
-The division ensures that key AFME messages on proposed legislations are delivered to regulators and officials in appropriate, effective and coherent manner, taking account of the wider political agenda, objectives and landscape.
+The Division develops and leads implementation of advocacy strategies targeting all key European decision-makers, both at EU and at national level, and is aimed at ensuring that AFME’s views and priorities are considered and reflected in legislative and regulatory processes.
+Further, the Division plays a central role in establishing, nurturing, and expanding relationships with key actors and stakeholders, examines intelligence on the political and regulatory landscape, and facilitates an open dialogue between the financial industry and regulatory bodies across Europe.
+Finally, the Division ensures that key AFME messages on proposed policy initiatives are delivered to regulators and officials in an appropriate, effective and coherent manner, taking account of the wider political agenda, objectives and landscape.

 European Public Policy Committee (EPPC)